dev-hydrogen/Nightclub/README.md

 IMPORTANT: Server resource packs only support packs up to 100mb in size!!
 If you want to have a resource pack with more than 100mb of music files, you will have to convince all the players on your server to download and apply a resource pack seperately!

-[WIP] but general idea:
-Download the provided resource pack which will include the screen models and textures, due to legal reasons however, i *probably* cant put any actual music files on it and distribute it.

 Pick your songs that you want to visualise from bsaber.com and download them to your computer, preferrably into a seperate folder on your desktop or something.